HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
 For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf234) section.

+### WCM - Additional configuration options for custom AI providers

+=== "Containers"
+    You can now use two additional configuration parameters for custom AI providers: `OPENAI_HOST` and `OPENAI_SCHEME`.
+Use `OPENAI_HOST` to connect to a different AI analysis host that offers an OpenAI-compatible API, such as LiteLLM.
+Use `OPENAI_SCHEME` to set the scheme for AI calls.
+For more information on these configuration options, refer to [OpenAI ChatGPT specific custom configurations](../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md#openai-chatgpt-specific-custom-configurations).

+=== "On-Premises"
+    You can now use two additional configuration parameters for custom AI providers: `OPENAI_HOST` and `OPENAI_SCHEME`.
+Use `OPENAI_HOST` to connect to a different AI analysis host that offers an OpenAI-compatible API, such as LiteLLM.
+Use `OPENAI_SCHEME` to set the scheme for AI calls.
+For more information on these configuration options, refer to [OpenAI ChatGPT specific custom configurations](../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md#openai-chatgpt-specific-custom-configurations).

 ## Digital Experience 8.5 and 9.0 Versions